 October 21: Taking your class outdoors – hints and hazards

-Sarah and Angela will share some time-tested tricks of the trade.
+Sarah and Angela share some time-tested tricks of the trade.
 Make your outdoor classes even MORE successful and learn new ways to extend and expand outdoor learning for your students.
-We will also share some walking games you can use to enhance your class’ travel to and through the outdoors.
-Please “come” to class armed with a nature fun fact with which to amaze and astound your fellow teachers.
+Bonus: learn some walking games you can use to enhance your class’ travel to and through the outdoors.

-Review basic history and discuss food through the seasons, shelter design, and canoe travel. share resources, art projects, math games and games you can play with students all from Wabanaki culture.
-Sarah will be on site at the Whaleback middens and provide on-site interpretation during this program.
+On-site at the Whaleback Shell Midden, Sarah reviews basic history and discuss food through the seasons, shelter design, and canoe travel.
+She shares resources, art projects, math games and games you can play with students, all from Wabanaki culture.

-If there is sufficient interest, we will add additional trainings in December and into the new year!
+If there is sufficient interest, we will add additional trainings as we go!